 Day 1: Ardrossan to Tarbert

-We suggest you take a train/taxi from Glasgow or Prestwich airport to Ardrossan where we will meet at Lauriston Hotel at 10.00am.
+redspokes Highlands and Islands tour begins in Ardrossan.
+We suggest you take a train/taxi from Glasgow or Prestwich airport to Ardrossan where we will meet at Lauriston Hotel at 09.00am.
 From here we depart for the 11.05am ferry to Arran.
 The voyage lasts about 1 hour 45 minutes.
 We disembark at Brodick and cross Arran cycling 22 miles to the west side of the island to Lochranza port.
-Visible from our view point positioned on a scenic peninsula is Lochranza Castle.
+We'll get a clear view of Lochranza Castle positioned on a scenic peninsula.
 This 13th Century hall house was converted into a tower house in the 1500s.

-From here we take another ferry to reach Claonaig on the Kintyre peninsula.
-Riding from Claonaig to Skipness Castle.
+From here we take another ferry to reach Claonaig on the Kintyre Peninsula.
+We cycle from Claonaig to Skipness Castle.
 Said to be haunted by The Green Lady, Skipton is another 13th Century fort, like Lochranza Castle, also built by the MacSween Clan.
-It’s main entrance was from the sea.
+Its main entrance was from the sea.
 Originally a modest house and chapel it fell to the Macdonalds who developed it into an imposing stronghold.
 The castle then passed to the Campbells in 1502 who completed the fortifications with a tower house.
-Once we’ve explored the castle we’ll cycle back to Claonaig and ride across the peninsula to Kennacraig and up to Tarbert over 14.6 miles.
+Once we’ve explored the castle we’ll cycle back to Claonaig and ride across the peninsula to Kennacraig and from here continue cycling up to Tarbert over 14.6 miles.
 Tarbert is an idyllic Scottish village.